 Always follow this up with a second question; after giving their numerical rating, employees are asked why they chose that response.

 Little and often is what you’re aiming for.
 Recent research from Achievers revealed that only 11% of employers survey employees more than once a year.
-Annual survey data is simply not enough in today’s every-changing workplace.
+Annual survey data is simply not enough in today’s ever-changing workplace.
 In reality, the data will be outdated before the survey is even closed.

 It’s vital to ensure your internal communication survey questionnaire reaches every single employee.
 Too often, an employee survey communication only accesses a core group of employees, leaving the hard-to-reach employees without a voice.
+The move to remote working has only highlighted this issue.

 Create simple or advanced logic surveys that reach every employee.
 Feature-rich survey modules include question routing, answer validation, weighted responses, multiple-choice answers and scales.
 Pick the one which best suits your requirements and mix them up for variety.

 Measure the ongoing health of your organisation with scheduled check-ups.
-You can use simple smileys for tracking happiness levels or design your own company health indicators using scaled measurement e.g. 1-10.
+You can use simple smileys for tracking happiness levels or design your own company health indicators using scaled measurement, e.g. 1-10.

 When you’re looking to improve internal communications, your first consideration should be gathering feedback and monitoring engagement levels.
 Without a way to measure the effectiveness of your communications, you will be unable to adjust your strategy and improve your approach.
 An internal communications survey will help you to continually evaluate the impact of your messages.
 By delving into what your employees are really thinking, you’ll have your finger firmly on the pulse of your business.